xlucn/fio-cdm/README.md

 - Using Python
 - Try to provide some options of CrystalDiskMark, e.g., number of test runs, test file size, mixed r/w tests, zero buffers, etc
-- Show IOPS and latency results for random read/write tests (combining the default, peak performance and real world performance in CrystalDiskMark 7.0.0)
+- Show IOPS and latency results for random read/write tests (thus combining the default, peak performance and real world performance tests in CrystalDiskMark 7.0.0)
-- Easier to add/customize new tests in command-line arguments
+- Easy to add/customize new tests in command-line arguments
 - Parse `fio` result in json format to achieve more stability

 ## Usage